nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

     * [Glossary](#glossary)

 ## Acknowledgements
+* [Gson](https://github.com/google/gson/) for reading and writing of JSON files.
 * [Thread](https://stackoverflow.com/questions/31758872/how-to-handle-different-data-types-with-same-attribute-name-with-gson)
-from StackOverflow with a simple method to parse a json field with a variable data type.
+from StackOverflow with a simple method to parse a JSON field with a variable data type.

 ## Setting up, getting started